okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/token-inline-hook/main/index.md

 **Learning outcomes**

 * Understand the Okta token inline hook calls and responses.
-* Implement a simple useable example of a token inline hook with a Glitch.com external service.
+* Implement a simple example of a token inline hook with a Glitch.com external service.
 * Test the token inline hook.

 **What you need**